Like a Thief in the Night

 The same is true of the Day of the Lord.
 When God’s judgment is poured out on this earth, no one will escape.
 The world cannot escape the tribulation period.
 Your only hope is to find the way of escape through the Lord Jesus Christ.

 II.
-What We Know About Our Identity 4-5
+We Know Our Identity

-But you, brothers, are not in darkness so that this day should surprise you like a thief.
+“But you, brothers, are not in darkness so that this day should surprise you like a thief.
 You are all sons of the light and sons of the day.
-We do not belong to the night or to the darkness.
+We do not belong to the night or to the darkness” (vv.
+4-5).

 III.
-What We Know About Our Duty 6-8
+We Know Our Duty

-So then, let us not be like others, who are asleep, but let us be alert and self-controlled.
+“So then, let us not be like others, who are asleep, but let us be alert and self-controlled.
 For those who sleep, sleep at night, and those who get drunk, get drunk at night.
-But since we belong to the day, let us be self-controlled, putting on faith and love as a breastplate, and the hope of salvation as a helmet.
+But since we belong to the day, let us be self-controlled, putting on faith and love as a breastplate, and the hope of salvation as a helmet” (vv.
+6-8).

-We must be alert because the enemy attacks on every hand!
+We must be alert because the enemy attacks on every hand.

-We must be self-controlled because we are always on duty!
+We must be self-controlled because we are always on duty.

-We must reject moral compromise because it can only drag us down!
+We must reject moral compromise because it can only drag us down.

 Soldier, Put On Your Uniform

-In short, Paul is telling us to do three things in light of Christ’s return:
+We must do three things in light of Christ’s return: